I Want to Elope. My Partner Doesn’t. What Do We Do?

 Clarity here will help your communication later.
 When you’ve finished your list, rank the items from most important to least and get ready to be open-minded.

-2. LISTEN
+2. Listen

 Next, it’s time to discuss your lists.
 Set the stage by having compassion for one another, but know that it may not be possible to include all six priorities in one day.
 Ask follow-up questions as you listen to each other’s values and try to understand why each item is important to your partner.
-If you’re unsure why something is on your list, dig deeper.
-Is this something that you value or something that you’ve been told to value by other people?

-3. COMPROMISE
+3. Compromise

 Ideally, you’d each be able to include each of your top three priorities in your elopement day.
 Unfortunately, that’s not always the case.
 Consider what compromises you could make that would give you both what you want.

 For example, you don’t have to have your ceremony and reception on the same day.
-If you’re hoping for an intimate ceremony (destination anyone?), it’s totally acceptable to host a reception before or after.
+If you’re hoping for an intimate ceremony (destination anyone?), it’s acceptable to host a reception before or after.
 Others who want to share their ceremony with their guests, but still like the idea of saying their vows in private do just that by having a private vow reading followed by a ceremony in front of their guests.

 Don’t limit your plans to what you’ve seen done before.
 Now is the time to be creative!
 Pick and choose what traditions you like and toss the ones you don’t.
 Combine all the elements you’re drawn to and nix anything that doesn’t excite you.
 Make up your own rules to follow and enjoy planning again!